hamidghaedi/scRNA_seq-analysis/README.md

 ```

-There are diffrences between sequence length of read 1 and read 2 for each samples; read 1 provides data on Cell barcode & UMI and read 2 has the insert sequence.
+There are differences between the sequence length of read 1 and read 2 for each sample; read 1 provides data on Cell barcode & UMI and read 2 has the insert sequence.
 Files coming from SRA usually come with names like something_1\_fastq.gz and something_2\_fastq.gz .
 This [blog](https://kb.10xgenomics.com/hc/en-us/articles/115003802691) is helpful to see what are the naming requirements of fastq files for cellranger tool.
 Briefly;

 -   incompatible file name: SRR9291388_1.fastq.gz